3rd trimester pregnancy: What to expect

 - Braxton Hicks contractions.
-You might feel these mild contractions as a slight tightness in your abdomen.
+You might feel these mild, irregular contractions as a slight tightness in your abdomen.
 They're more likely to occur in the afternoon or evening, after physical activity or after sex.
 These contractions also tend to occur more often and become stronger as you approach your due date.
-Contact your health care provider if the contractions become painful or regular.
+Contact your health care provider if the contractions become regular and steadily increase in strength.

 - Backaches.
 Pregnancy hormones relax the connective tissue that holds your bones in place, especially in the pelvic area.
 These changes can be tough on your back, and often result in discomfort during the third trimester.
 When you sit, choose chairs with good back support.
-Apply a heating pad or ice pack to the painful area.
-Get regular exercise and stretch afterward.
+Get regular exercise.
 Wear low-heeled — but not flat — shoes with good arch support.
-If your back pain doesn't go away or is accompanied by other signs and symptoms, contact your health care provider.
+If you have severe or persistent pain, contact your health care provider.

 - Shortness of breath.
 You might get winded easily.
 Practice good posture to give your lungs more room to expand.

 - Heartburn.
 Pregnancy hormones relaxing the valve between your stomach and esophagus can allow stomach acid to reflux into your esophagus, causing heartburn.
 To prevent heartburn, eat small, frequent meals and avoid fried foods, citrus fruits, chocolate, and spicy or fried foods.